 "Some new content"

-We’ve gone through the above steps by explicitly saving the item as draft to illustrate the lifecycle.
-We can also directly publish the item through the UI, and Sitefinity CMS will perform the two operations together in the same order.
+In the steps above, you explicitly save the item as draft to illustrate the lifecycle.
+You can also directly publish the item through the UI, and Sitefinity CMS performs the two operations together in the same order.
 There will be no difference in the state transitions between those two cases.

 Understanding the concept of content lifecycle is important when working with items through the API.
-All the code samples in the Developers Guide take it into account.
-Some item operations, however (like scheduling) cannot be performed through the lifecycle alone.
-They fall into the realm of workflow, which you can take a look at here.
+Some item operations, however (like scheduling), cannot be performed through the lifecycle alone.
+They fall into the realm of workflow.

 Back To Top